 Therefore, it is the policy of the Board that no person on the basis of race, color, religion, national origin or ancestry, age, sex, marital status, or handicap shall be discriminated against, excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any federally funded program or activity for which the board is responsible or for which it receives federal financial assistance from the Department of Health and Human Services or Department of Education.

 Any questions concerning the nondiscrimination policy or its possible violation should be directed to either:

-Administration Office

-Coopersville Area Public Schools Director, Office of Civil Rights

-198 East St. or Department of Health and Human Services
+Administration Office Coopersville Area Public Schools 198 East St. Coopersville, MI 49404 (616) 997-3200 or

-Coopersville, MI 49404 Washington DC

-(616) 997-3200